GermanEH/KriptomatClone/README.md

 # KriptomatClone
-A clone of KriptoMat exchange to show my capabilities to it's founder and it's CEO
+A clone of Kriptomat exchange to show my capabilities to it's founder and it's CEO